SillyTavern/SillyTavern-Docs/Usage/st-script.md

 The number of buttons is controlled by the **Number of slots** settings (max = 100), adjust it according to your needs and click "Apply" when done.

-**Inject user input automatically** recommended to be disabled when using STscript, otherwise it may interfere with your inputs, use `{{input}}` macro to get the current value of the input bar in scripts instead.
+**Inject user input automatically** recommended to be disabled when using STscript, otherwise it may interfere with your inputs, use the `{{input}}` macro to get the current value of the input bar in scripts instead.

 **Quick Reply presets** allow to have multiple sets of predefined Quick Replies and switch between manually or by using the `/qrset (name of set)` command.
 Don't forget to click "Update" before switching to a different set to write your changes to the currently used preset!

 ### Manual execution

 Now you can add your first script to the library.
-Pick any free slot (or create one) and paste this into the right box, and type "Click me" into the left box to set the label:
+Pick any free slot (or create one), then paste this into the right box, and type "Click me" into the left box to set the label:

 ```
 /addvar key=clicks 1 |